kristiansyrjanen/kristiansyrjanen/README.md

-- 👋 Hi, I’m @kristiansyrjanen
+- 👋 hi, I’m Kristian
-- 👀 I’m sys-admin curious
+- 👀 am sys-admin
-- 🌱 I’m currently learning basic python
+- 🌱 learning scripting at the moment, top of the bell curve
-- 🎹 I'm way too deep into custom keyboards
+- 🎹 I'm way too deep into custom keyboards | https://fmkc.fi

 <!---
 kristiansyrjanen/kristiansyrjanen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.